jnk0le/cortexm-AES/doc/aes/CM0_details.md

 out = ((in << 1) & 0xfefefefe) ^ (((in >> 7) & 0x01010101) * 0x1b)
 ```

+### CM0_FASTMULsBOX_OTFKS

+Code density optimized implementation of CM0_FASTMULsBOX with on the fly key schedule.
+Not the smallest possible as that would sacrifice too much performance (+stack) and gains would be overshadowed by sbox itself.

+The inner loop is is rolled in, 4 times, over the shiftrows to reduce the duplication.
+Intermediate roundkeys are kept on stack, decryption requires fully pre iterated roundkey.

+C++ api holds the whole key in its context, due to compatibility and pre-processing key for decryption.
+(extracted functions can source keys directly from flash)

+192 bit keys are not supported in OTFKS, it's not commonly used and problematic to implement.
+256 bit keys and decryption are not available yet.

 ### CM0_d4T

 Uses the diffused 4 T tables, which is more efficient than 1T or 4T as it doesn't require